bradcornford/Notifier/README.md

 ### Assets

-The `assets` method allows you to the include the necessary Notifier assets to your template files.
+The `assets` method allows you to the include the necessary Notifier assets to your template files, with an optional parameter for type.

 	{{ Notifier::assets() }}
+	{{ Notifier::assets('cdn') }}

 ### Get Display Notifications